 “It’s a relaxing feeling to be around like minds,” says Stacey Lihn.

-At Heart to Heart Education Day, Stacey Lihn and her husband Caleb also attended a session on CHOP’s Single Ventricle Survivorship Program, which was created to focus on the challenges faced by those living with single ventricle heart defects and to improve their quality and duration of life.
+At Heart to Heart Education Day, Stacey Lihn and her husband Caleb also attended a session on CHOP’s Single Ventricle Monitoring Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, which was created to focus on the challenges faced by those living with single ventricle heart defects and to improve their quality and duration of life.

 During the session, program director Jack Rychik, MD, and clinical program manager Kathryn M. Dodds, MSN, RN, CRNP, outlined the long-term challenges children with single ventricle heart defects may face and described what CHOP is doing to address those challenges.